navferty/NavfertyExcelAddIn/README.md

 * Extract files to a folder and run '.vsto' file:

-> Using desktop folder is highly recommended - installing updates
+> Using the desktop folder is highly recommended - installing updates
 > is permitted only from the same folder where it was installed
 > for the first time!

 ![Navferty's Tools Ribbon Tab in MS Excel](images/Install3.png)

-After the installation process is completed, run (or restart) Excel application, and you will see new tab:
+After the installation process is completed, run (or restart) the Excel application, and you will see a new tab:

 ![Navferty's Tools Ribbon Tab in MS Excel](images/Install4.png)